project8/honeybee/README.md

         const sensor& operator[](const name_chain& a_name) const;
         vector<int> find_like(const name_chain& a_chain) const;
 ```
-The array operator `[]` converts a sensor number or name to a corresponding sensor object, and `find_like` methods search for sensors that have a matching name.
+The array operator `[]` converts a sensor number or name to a corresponding sensor object, and `find_like` method searches for sensors that have a (partly) matching name.

 The sensor table can be configured by multiple ways.
-For the simplest system, it can be configured based on entries in a Dripline SQL data base:
+For the simplest system, it can be configured based on entries in a data source such as the Dripline SQL DB:
 ```
     hb::sensor_table t_table;